fanoframework/fanoframework.github.io/error-handler/index.md

 - `EServiceUnavailable`, HTTP 503 Service Unavailable.
 - `EGatewayTimeout`, HTTP 504 Gateway Timeout.

-If you raise any of execption above, Fano Framework returns its corresponding HTPP error as response.
+If you raise any of execption above, Fano Framework returns its corresponding HTTP error as response.
 All exception classes above derived from `EHttpException` class.

 Fano Framework also defines other exceptions not related to HTTP error code.
 Any of these exceptions will result in HTTP 500 error response except `ERouteHandlerNotFound` which result in HTTP 404 error.